 I think that deep down, we all know the answer to this one.

-In 2017 we are bombarded with texts, emails, push notifications, tweets, Facebook updates, snapchats and skypes from the moment our feet touch the ground in the morning to the moment we go to sleep at night.
+In the modern day world we are bombarded with texts, emails, push notifications, tweets, Facebook updates, snapchats and skypes from the moment our feet touch the ground in the morning to the moment we go to sleep at night.
 This incessant noise and unrelenting battle for our attention makes it harder to focus, harder to relax, and harder to find just a second of headspace than any time in the past.
 Ever.

 If you want peace in today’s world, you have to actively seek it and create it.
 And THIS is why more and more people are turning to meditation – to improve their work life, their family life, or just their quality of life.